SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

 \end{pmatrix}.
 $$

-As the solution $\mathbf{y}(t)$ may vary between oscillatory and smoothly varying, OSCODE will dynamically switch between a Runge-Kutta solver and its asymptotic ARDC-based solver, at each step choosing the method which yields the larger step length (while keeping the local error within user defined tolerance).
+As the solution $\mathbf{y}(t)$ may vary between oscillatory and smoothly varying, OSCODE will dynamically switch between a Runge-Kutta solver and its asymptotic Adaptive Riccati Defect Correction method (ARDC).
+At each step the solver will choose the method which yields the larger step length (while keeping the local error within user defined tolerance).

 ## Guide-level Explanation